 He runs into Jaggers on the street, and Jaggers invites him to dinner.
-Pip accepts, because, well, what else is he going to do for the love of Pete?
+Pip accepts, because, well, what else is he going to do?

-While at Jaggers’, Wemmick gives Pip a message addressed to him from Miss Havisham, requesting that he come visit so that they can discuss the matter of financing Herbert’s career.
+While at Jaggers's, Wemmick gives Pip a message addressed to him from Miss Havisham, requesting that he come visit so that they can talk about financing Herbert's career.

-Jaggers spills the beans about Estella, and, thinking he is making simple conversation, tells Pip that she has been married to Drummle.
-Jaggers predicts that Drummle the spider will start beating her, and Pip is even more heartbroken and astonished.
+Jaggers spills the beans that Estella's been married to Drummle and predicts that Drummle the spider will start beating her, and Pip is even more heartbroken and astonished.